stolostron/rhacm-docs/cert_manager/certificates.md

 | `topology-276c4-ca-cert` | `multicluster-hub-mcm-server-ca-issuer` | `topology-b24e0-topology-secrets` | Topology |
 {: caption="Table 1.
 Certificates Red Hat Advanced Cluster Management for Kubernetes" caption-side="top"}

 Use the certificate policy controller to create and manage certificate policies.
-See [Red Hat Advanced Cluster Management for Kubernetes policy controllers](../governance/policy_controllers.md) for more for more information about controllers.
+See [Policy controllers](policy_controllers.md) to learn more about controllers.
+Return to the [Security page](security.md) for more information.